berenslab/medical-t-simcne/readme.md

 ```

 #### Figures
-To reproduce the figures, you can run the scripts in the plot folder at the root of this directory.
+To reproduce the figures, you can run the respective python files in the plot folder at the root of this directory.

+#### Embeddings
+To get the embeddings run the respective python files in the scripts folder at the root of the directory.